AbyelT/DD2482-devops-tasks/openfaas-tutorial/step2.md

 `arkade install openfaas`{{execute}}.
 We did not have Helm3 installed so it has been installed automatically.

-Installing OpenFaas will print a set of valuable commands to us.
+Installing OpenFaas will print a set of valuable commands.
 The first two commands will forward the Gateway of OpenFaaS service to your machine:
 - `kubectl rollout status -n openfaas deploy/gateway`{{execute}}

 - `kubectl port-forward -n openfaas svc/gateway 8080:8080 &`{{execute}}